symphonycms/symphonycms/README.markdown

 1. This step assumes you downloaded a zip archive from the [Symphony website](http://symphony21.com).
 Upload the following files and directories to the root directory of your website:

 	- index.php
 	- install.php
 	- /symphony
 	- /workspace
 	- /extensions

-   (Alternatively, you can upload the .zip archive to the same location and run 'unzip' from the command line.)
+   _Alternatively, you can upload the `.zip` archive to the same location and run '`unzip`' from the command line._

-   Note: You can leave `/workspace` out if you do not want the default theme.
+   **Note: You can leave `/workspace` out if you do not want the default theme.**

 2. Point your web browser at http://yourwebsite.com/install.php and provide details for establishing a database connection and about your server